guidoism/learnassembly/README.md

 * 64 bit ARM
 * One of the power sipping ARM processors

+## Stuff to think about

+* REPL for assembly?
+Does that even make sense?

 ## Resources

 * [shellbug](https://github.com/karttoon/shellbug) - Text-based virtual CPU using [Unicorn](http://www.unicorn-engine.org) CPU emulator framework